 - Medical doctors

 - Audiologists

 - Psychologists

 - Augmentative communication

 - Speech language pathologists

 - Provincial Schools

 - o Deaf, deaf-blind

 - Hard of hearing

 - o LD

 - o ADHD

-- CCAC
+- NWLHIN

 - Occupational/Physical Therapists

 - Special Equipment Amount guidelines

-In 2011, the Ministry of Education made changes to the Special Education Amount (SEA) funding to allow boards greater flexibility in purchasing equipment in a timely and cost efficient manner.
 SEA provides monies to boards to assist with the costs of equipment recommended and deemed essential in supporting students with special education needs, where the need for specific equipment is recommended or determined by a qualified professional.
 This equipment is to provide students with accommodations that are directly required and essential to access the Ontario curriculum and/or a board-determined alternative program and/or course and/or to attend school.